On a campus in chaos, a Howard University student became a viral villain. Is he a scammer or a scapegoat?

 To forward its mission, the institution has striven to keep its tuition fees lower than comparable private universities and to provide significant aid, resulting in what credit rating reports have described as “a history of uneven financial performance” exacerbated by federal budget cuts.

 In the past year, scrutiny of President Wayne Frederick’s administration has intensified.
-There were issues of politics: the selection of former FBI director James B. Comey as the 2017 opening convocation speaker, a controversial campus visit from Secretary of Education Betsy DeVos, a White House meeting where Frederick posed with Donald Trump — whose policy proposals are anathema to many students.
+There were issues of politics: the selection of former FBI director James B. Comey as the 2017 opening convocation speaker, a controversial campus visit from Education Secretary Betsy DeVos, a White House meeting where Frederick posed with President Trump, whose policy proposals are anathema to many students.

 In November, a woman accused the university of mishandling her sexual-assault allegation.